-Tablets are the Jeep Wranglers of mobile devices because a good tablet can do pretty much anything you ask it to do.
-Tablets help when working from home, reading, or enjoying music or video entertainment.
+High-quality tablets can do pretty much anything you ask them to do, from help you’re when working from home, reading, or enjoying music or video entertainment.
 Tablet users demonstrate year after year that they stick with their mobile workhorses even when Smartphones add powerful features and get most of the news coverage.
 Tablets are also less cumbersome and lighter than laptops.
 The iPad lineup, the class-leading example, is as good as ever and relatively affordable for Apple products.
 If iPadOS isn’t your thing, however, you have several alternatives to choose from.
 Samsung continues to refine the Galaxy Tab line.
-Amazon’s high-value Fire tablets are a solid choice for tablet buyers, especially Prime members and avid e-book readers.
+Amazon’s high-value Fire tablets are a solid choice for tablet buyers, especially Prime members, and avid e-book readers.
 Pixel Slate 2-in-1 tablets bring near laptop performance to the tablet form factor.

 No matter which type of tablet you prefer — or if you don’t have a favorite yet and need some help making that decision — we’re here to lend a hand.
 We’ve rounded up the best tablet deals available online right now.
 You can also read our quick and handy buying guide below to find the perfect device for your needs and budget.
 Tablet prices change often, so check back regularly.